 The Licensee shall continue to monitor thermistors located between the Tailings Impoundment Area and Doris Lake and between Doris Lake and the underground workings.
 The monitoring shall be consistent with the baseline thermal monitoring program and shall be included in Schedule I.

-The Licensee shall undertake a geotechnical inspection of all surface infrastructure and earthworks, annually between July and September, by a Geotechnical Engineer.
-The inspection shall be conducted in accordance with applicable best practices including the Canadian Dam Association Guidelines for water and waste containment facilities.
+The Licensee shall undertake an annual geotechnical inspection of all surface infrastructure and earthworks described in Part D Item 1, annually during snow-free conditions by an Engineer.
+The inspection shall be conducted in accordance with applicable best practices including the Canadian Dam Safety Guidelines for water and waste containment facilities.